 Nathan walked forward, gawking in the wonder of expensive surroundings.
 He sensed the door slide quickly and silently closed behind him.
 The expanse in front was more interesting, by far.

-His basic-slipshod feet sank slightly into an opulently clean path of carpet.
-A solid, reflective flooring ran to either side of the path.
+His basic-slipshod feet sank slightly into an opulent path of carpet.
+A solid and reflective flooring ran to either side of the path.
 Both led past a spacious, plant-furnished foyer to an impressive, raised reception desk of dark wood.

 Daylight-simulation glowed from the walls, floor, and ceiling.
 He didn’t know how it could or how anyone could afford the affect.